jwakemanTango/pandapostage-new-webapp/replit.md

   - **3-Step Flow**: Button appears in all three views (Shipment Details, Select Rate, Print Label) in section headers.
 Uses ghost variant on first two steps, outline variant on final step.
 Text hidden on mobile except label view for space efficiency.
   - **4-Step Flow**: Button appears in all four steps (Addresses, Packages, Rates, Label) in section headers.
 Uses ghost variant on steps 1-3, outline variant on final step.
 Text hidden on mobile except label step.
   - **Functionality**: Completely resets form state (form.reset()), returns to initial view/step, clears purchased labels, resets completed steps indicator, clears validation errors, and reopens initial collapsibles.
+- **BannerLiveSummary Mobile Visibility**: Fixed banner visibility on mobile devices.
+Removed `lg:block` class from wrapper divs in both workflows so banner is now visible and sticky on all screen sizes.
+Banner properly sticks to top of viewport with z-50 positioning on mobile and desktop.

 ### Form Validation Improvements
 - **Auto-open Invalid Tab Fix**: Both 3-step and 4-step forms now properly auto-switch to the address tab containing validation errors.
 When Ship From is valid but Ship To has errors, the form automatically switches to the Ship To tab.
 Uses explicit formState property access (errors?.fromAddress, errors?.toAddress, errorCount) to ensure React Hook Form reactivity.